chef-boneyard/delivery_self_guided_trial/simple_cookbook_workflow.md

         delivery clone sitedbaas --ent=aws-example --org=sandbox --user=binamov --server=10.194.9.211
         Chef Delivery
         Loading configuration from /Users/bakhinamov/workspace
-        Cloning my_enterprise/demo/simple-web to simple-web
+        Cloning aws-example/sandbox/sitedbaas to sitedbaas
         adding remote: ssh://binamov@aws-example@10.194.9.211:8989/aws-example/sandbox/sitedbaas
-  * Clones a project repo and adds a git remote that points at your Delivery server.
+  * Clones a project repo and adds a git remote that points at your Delivery server. *

 3. Change into the newly created project directory and create a new feature branch in the cloned project: